 - We will share a personalized, non-medical and non-diagnostic image back as depicted here on our website.
 This is rendering based on your MRI scan that you are welcome to keep and share, but it is not to be used for clinical care purposes.

-- Again, we will not be making any diagnoses.
-We will be abiding by IRB protocol and incidental findings will be disclosed accordingly.
+- We will be abiding by IRB protocol and incidental findings will be disclosed accordingly.
 We ensure adequate training and education on how to handle incidental findings for all radiomics researchers and staff involved with research.
 Please understand that our research scans are not clinical grade and therefore may not always be able to further elucidate any findings.
 We will alert you only if there are any immediate findings of concern, but otherwise we will not be looking for or specifically seeking diagnostic information from the medical imaging data collected.